ReproNim/module-FAIR-data/_episodes/03-Ethics.md

 ### Introduction

-This module lesson links to externally available information to introduce the student to ethics surrounding privacy, data sharing, and algorithmic decision-making.
+This  lesson links to externally available information to introduce the student to ethics surrounding privacy, data sharing, and algorithmic decision-making.

 > #### References
 > ##### Online courses: